General

 Legacy shipment tracking systems show where deliveries are, not where problems will occur.
 By the time you see a delay, it’s too late to intervene.

-Modern supply chain control towers leverage AI to predict disruptions 2–4 hours before they impact customers, enabling proactive resolution rather than reactive firefighting.
+Modern supply chain control towers leverage AI-powered supply chain monitoring to predict disruptions 2–4 hours before they impact customers, enabling proactive resolution rather than reactive firefighting.
+In 2026, leading implementations are integrating demand sensing and natural language processing for alert summarization, further reducing the gap between anomaly detection and corrective action.

 Integration Complexity